List of Utensils, Cooking Tools, and Items for the Indian Kitchen (and beyond)

 Pincers to hold hot utensils [Hindi: pakkad/sandshi]

-~ you need max TWO pincers in your household; I don’t know why I collected so many but trust me I sure don't have a pincer-fetish
+~ you need max TWO pincers in your household; I do not know why I collected so many...
+I sure don't have a pincer-fetish. get pincers with a good grip, test picking up some container before buying. pincers with bad grip can cause trouble when you lift heavy pots with hot food.

 Garlic-press